GL Communications Inc.

 • Allows customized filtering/searching of the captured data (real-time/offline) by setting various parameters such as VPI/VCI, Payload Type, MAC layer address, Frame length, IP address, Port number and so on based on the interfaces chosen.

-• Summary View displays Device Number, Time Slots:, SubChannels, Frame Number, Time, Frame Length and so on.
+• Summary View displays Device Number, Time Slots:, SubChannels, Frame Number, Time, Frame Length etc in a tabular format.

-• Detailed view displays easy to understand decodes of user selected frame
+• Detailed View displays decodes of user selected frame from the Summary View.

-• Statistics view displays statistics based on frame count, byte count, frames/sec, bytes/sec and so on for the entire capture data.
+• Statistics View displays statistics based on frame count, byte count, frames/sec, bytes/sec and so on for the entire data capture.

-• Call Trace display for called/ calling number, released calls, call status, & more.
+• Call Detail Record View displays called/ calling number, released calls, call status, & more.

-• Capability to export summary as well as detail information to an ASCII file for subsequent import into a database or spreadsheet.
+• Capability to export Summary View details to comma separated values (CSV) format subsequent import into a database or spreadsheet.

 Additional feature supported by Real-time CDMA Analyzer